 How Long Does Instant Coffee Last After Expiration Date?

-There are many, literally hundreds of different brands of instant coffee, ranging from the famous and popular Nescafé to locally available brands to recognisable global brands like Kenco and even Starbucks.
+There are many, literally hundreds of different brands of instant coffee, ranging from the famous and popular Nescafé to locally available brands to recognizable global brands like Kenco and even Starbucks.

 I have seen brands that have 3 year expiry dates.
 By all means, it has been said that instant coffee could last as long as 20 years.